rvadavia/Assignment--11/README.md

 Use same code for 'type,transmission,cylinders and others'

 # Although I had put in effort to clean the dataset and applied a linear regression model, my expectations of success were not met.
 It appears that I need some personalized guidance to make sense of this assignment.

+## Conclusion

+### Based on the analyses, I think the dataset has a problem.
+To create a  good MLM, we need a dataset vetted by a business analyst with expertise in the domain ( Used car pricing) to select the right features  and have a dataset that reflects reality